-To get the best results from a screen-printing press, you need a reliable ink that has consistent flow, low tack, and longevity.
+To get the best results from a screen printing press, you need a reliable ink that has consistent flow, low tack, and longevity.
 The type you buy will depend not only on what material you’re printing on, but also on how much time you want to spend prepping and curing the ink.
 You might even want to buy different kinds of ink depending on the project.
 Our picks below will help you find the best silkscreen ink available in a growing market.

-Speedball Professional Acrylic Screen Printing Ink
+3. Speedball Acrylic Screen Printing Ink

-Jacquard Screen Printing Inks
+5. Jacquard Screen Printing Ink

 Jacquard’s product is a professional-grade and archival-quality water-based ink that will look stunning whether you are printing on fabrics or paper.
 It’s sold in individual jars, so if you need several colors the cost can start to add up, but the top quality is immediately apparent.
 These buttery, pigment-rich inks have a longer open time than lesser products, allowing you to be more precise and careful with your process.
 They can take a while to get used to, as they are quite thick, so you might try experimenting with adding water or an extender to achieve your ideal viscosity.
 But they blend beautifully, dry with a slight sheen, and will help you produce consistent batches.
 Used on fabric, the results are safe to wash many times over once properly heat-set and air cured for at least 72 hours.